 11. Quuu

-Quuu’s welcome email is a bit unusual.
+This welcome email example from Quuu is a bit unusual.
 That’s because it comes via the Intercom communication system.

 What we liked:

-- This email is short, simple and easy to read.
+- This email is short, easy to read and a minimalist design.

 - It comes from a real person, with a photo and email address.